-In general, however, the greedy algorithm can not find out the optimal control sequence to obtain maximal average photon number for a given evolution time.
-To obtain the optimal control sequence, we develop the PGA to search for the optimal sequence by constructing a much smaller searching subspace by sorting and pruning.
-Compared to the exhaustive searching method, the PGA makes us to search out a possible optimal control sequence for a larger $T$ and a smaller $\delta t$.
-The details of the PGA are given in Appendix.~\ref{app:PGA}.
+In general, however, the greedy algorithm does not guarantee the optimal control sequence for maximizing the final photon number.
+To address this, we develop the pruning greedy algorithm (PGA), which constructs a significantly reduced search space through sorting and pruning.
+Compared with exhaustive search, the PGA allows us to identify near-optimal control sequences for larger $T$ and smaller $\delta t$.
+A detailed description of the PGA is provided in Appendix.~\ref{app:PGA}.